 Prospective candidates may enroll in the Secondary Teacher Preparation Program after completing a bachelor's program or while pursuing a bachelor's degree at UPR-Mayagüez.
-To be admitted to the program applicants must have an overall grade point average of 2.8, a grade point average of 2.8 in the major, through 2015, 3.0 overall grade average and major, 2016 and after according to regulations of the Department of Education of Puerto Rico.
+To be admitted to the program applicants must have an overall grade point average of 3.0, a grade point average of 3.0 in the major, according to regulations of the Department of Education of Puerto Rico.
 They have to fill an admission document to the sequence at the Register Office and then make an interview at STPP with regards to their disposition towards teaching.
 The candidate could have credits on fundamental education before formal admission to the STPP.
 All the credits of Foundations courses must have a grading pass of B or more.